Reyes1921/notas/JavaScript/datos/datatypes.md

 - str.`repeat(n)` – repite el string n veces.

+- str.`padStart(n,y)` - The padStart() method pads the current string with another string (multiple times, if needed) until the resulting string reaches the given length.
+The padding is applied from the start of the current string.

 What `String.raw` actually does is taking a template literal, processing all substitutions (${variable}, e.g.), but ignoring well-known escape-sequences.

 ```